manywho/service-sql/README.md

 mvn clean test -Dtest=SqlServerTestSuite
 ````

+To set up any of the supported database in your local environment you can create them using docker as shows in .travis.yml

 #### Running

 The service is a Jersey JAX-RS application, that by default is run under the Grizzly2 server on port 8080 (if you use